 Man’s Search for Meaning

 Viktor E. Frankl

 I was first assigned to read this book in a class I took in college called Art and Psychology.
-While it’s been a while since I picked it up, I remember the ideas within opening my mind (which, at the time, was bolted shut).
+It’s been a while since I picked it up, but I remember that the ideas within it began to slowly pry open my mind (which, at the time, was bolted shut).
 This book was my first peek at how a person’s mindset can affect their perception (and thus their experience) of negative life circumstances.
-It would take years for this lesson to sink in, but I am certain that this book had something to do with the intensity of the epiphanies I had about mind and healing years after I read it.
+It would take years for this lesson to sink in, but I am certain that this book had something to do with the intensity of the epiphanies I had about mental health and healing years after I read it.

 The Yoga of Eating: Transcending Diets and Dogma to Nourish the Natural Self

 This book, I found after I’d written The Love Mindset.
 I was on a search for similar books that advocated for changing one’s mindset rather than one’s tactics.
 I don’t remember exactly where I came across The Yoga of Eating, but I do remember reading the subtitle and thinking, “Wow, that sounds so right.”
 And it was.
 I thoroughly enjoyed this book, and I wish that I’d found it earlier—at a time in my life when my relationship with my body needed some serious work.

 I started smoking when I was 14 and kept on going for the next 10 years.
 On November 1st, 2012, with the help of this book, I quit.
 I haven’t looked back.
 I think this book is brilliant.
 However, like everything else, it’s about the relationship you have with the book, rather than just the book itself.
 So please don’t read this just to prove to yourself that you can’t quit.
 Read it when you’re ready.
 It can help you quit, for good, if you let it.